-- 4.34 The RTS includes a Monitoring Framework with 18 Performance Indicators (PIs) and associated targets.
-These were reviewed and updated as part of the RTS Refresh process during 2015/16 to reflect Scottish Government's priority indicators for SOA contribution towards relevant national transport outcomes, such as reducing congestion, increasing active travel and reducing road traffic casualties, and to take account of the availability of monitoring data. - 4.35 The updated Monitoring Framework addresses each of the RTS Objectives and defines PIs which are capable of supporting meaningful progress reporting using available published data sources such as the Scottish Household Survey and Census and includes the use of accessibility modelling and mapping. - 4.36 Progress on the Monitoring Framework is reported within the Partnership's Annual Report.
-A number of the monitoring indicators relate to elements of the RTS which are relevant to equalities including: - improving accessibility by public transport to the labour market
+- 4.34 The RTS includes a Monitoring Framework with 26 Performance Indicators (PIs) and associated targets.
+These were reviewed and updated as part of the review of the RTS Delivery Plan and was approved by the Partnership in September 2018.
+The Monitoring Framework now includes 10 indicators relating to Accessibility, Equity and Social Inclusion.
+These indicators will be promoted through the LOIPs as a contribution towards relevant national transport outcomes, such as reducing congestion, increasing active travel and reducing road traffic casualties, and to take account of the availability of monitoring data. - 4.35 The updated Monitoring Framework addresses each of the RTS Objectives and defines PIs which are capable of supporting meaningful progress reporting using available published data sources such as the Scottish Household Survey and Census and includes the use of accessibility modelling and mapping.

-- improving accessibility by public transport to hospitals; further or higher education; retail, leisure and recreational and tourism faculties; - improving accessibility and inclusivity of the bus network; and - real and perceived levels of personal security on the transport network.
+- 4.36 Progress on the Monitoring Framework is reported within the Partnership's Annual Report.
+A number of the monitoring indicators relate to elements of the RTS which are relevant to equalities including :- - improving accessibility by public transport to the labour market - improving accessibility by public transport to hospitals; further or higher education; retail, leisure and recreational and tourism faculties; - improving accessibility and inclusivity of the bus network; and - real and perceived levels of personal security on the transport network.

-In reviewing and defining a new set of equalities outcomes for publication by April 2019 consideration will be given to incorporation of appropriate and relevant PIs and targets within the RTS Monitoring Framework.
+In reviewing and defining a new set of equalities outcomes for this report consideration has been given to incorporation of appropriate and relevant PIs and targets within the RTS Monitoring Framework.